canonical/pycloudlib/docs/clouds/ec2.md

 ## Credentials

-To access EC2 via the API requires users to have an access key id and secret access key.
-There are two ways to provide these:
+To access EC2 requires users to have an access key id and secret access key.
+These should be set in pycloudlib.toml.

-### AWS Dotfile
+### AWS Dotfile (Deprecated)

 The AWS CLI, Python library boto3, and other AWS tools maintain credentials and configuration settings in a local dotfile found under the aws dotfile directory (i.e. `/home/$USER/.aws/`).
 If these files exist they will be used to provide login and region information.